aem-vite/docs/docs/guide/front-end/module-imports/index.md

 # {{ $frontmatter.title }}

-An ES module import is a `import` statement that intructs your browser to automatically load a new file in context.
+An ES module import is an `import` statement that instructs your browser to automatically load a new file in context.
 This is an amazing feature in modern development as it avoids the need for polyfills and libraries.

 ## The problem

 Due to the way Vite generates outputs, `import` statements will become relative which in the context of AEM won't work.
-Lets say that we have a ClientLib located at: **/etc.clientlibs/&lt;project>/clientlibs/clientlib-site.js**
+Let's say that we have a ClientLib located at: **/etc.clientlibs/&lt;project>/clientlibs/clientlib-site.js**

-Within `my-clientlib.js` lets assume that a module by the name of `modulea.js` needs to be imported by is been requested using: **../../resources/modulea.js**
+Within `my-clientlib.js` let's assume that a module by the name of `modulea.js` needs to be imported but is being requested using: **../../resources/modulea.js**

 What you will see in your browser is a 404 request error for `modulea.js` because the request URI will end up looking something like: **/etc.clientlibs/&lt;project>/clientlibs/clientlib-site/resources/modulea.js**